marcusoftnet/marcusoftnet.github.io/_posts/2007-04-10-easter-in-archipelago.md

 I spent the weekend in the archipelago of Gothenburg.
 It was great!
 Brilliant sunshine for one and a half day and then ... games inside for the rest of the weekend.

 I am a bit worried though, after the gaming session, that my relatives might not like me as much.
-I didn't swept the floor with them but I won the prematch-battering (you know, I talked the most about my own abilities etc.) :)
+I didn't swept the floor with them but I won the pre-match-bantering (you know, I talked the most about my own abilities etc.) :)

 Also we had a small scissors adventure as the before, during and after series shows above...
 I'll add some more pictures later in the week.